vu1n/infinity-dex/README.md

 - **Database connection errors**: Ensure PostgreSQL is running and the credentials in your `.env` file are correct.
 - **Missing dependencies**: Run `make init-dev` to install all required dependencies.
 - **Port conflicts**: If ports 3000 or 8080 are already in use, modify the configuration to use different ports.
-- **Temporal connection errors**: When not using mock mode, ensure Temporal server is running and accessible.
+- **Temporal connection errors**: Ensure Temporal server is running and accessible.

-### Development Workflow

-1. Make changes to the code
-2. Run tests: `make test`
-3. Format code: `make fmt`
-4. Run linter: `make lint`
-5. Build and run the application: `make start-dev`

 ## Development Progress